sivakusayan/blog/src/posts/2023/8/what-exactly-is-the-accessibility-api.md

 If you take nothing else, the accessibility API is an API that lets you programmatically read off and interact with an application.
 When generating the accessibility API, the browser has to consider both HTML and CSS to generate the accessibility tree.

+## Edit History

+* 9/17/2023: Clarified that <code>aria-label</code> only overrides the name on roles that support name from author.
+Per the spec, it should not do anything otherwise.